erobwen/causality/README.md

 *There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.*

 Well, at least cache invalidation just got much more simple thanks to invalidateOnChange.
-While you could use a repeat to invalidate a cache, invalidateOnChange is a more basic primitive that is optimized for this specific purpose (it is used by repeat internally).
+While you could use a repeat to invalidate a cache, invalidateOnChange is a more basic primitive that is optimized for this specific purpose.
 For example, if a cache is filled up using lazy evaluation, it is convenient to just clear the cache without any direct reevaluation.

 Here is an example:

-    let x = observable({value: null, isValid: false});

-    getX() {
-        if (!x.isValid) {
     invalidateOnChange(
         function() {
-                    x.value = y.value + z.value; x.isValid = true;
+            x.value = y.value + z.value; xIsValid = true;
         },
         function() {
-                    x.isValid = false;
+            xIsValid = false;
         }
     );
-        }
-        return x.value;
-    }

-In this case, if y.value is changed for instance, it will only mean that the second function is run, setting x.isValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
+In this case, if y.value is changed for instance, it will only mean that the second function is run, setting xIsValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
 For example, rendering code could be run using invalidateOnChange, and the second function could simply invalidate a certain view-component.

 ## withoutRecording and withoutReactions